ProtractorNinja/pixyll/_drafts/flex-and-bison-automation.md

 ## A Challenger Approaches

-One of my class assignments at Clemson this semester (Spring 2015) was to build a scanner and parser for simple 2D paths using Flex (the scanning) and Bison (the parsing).
+One of my class assignments at Clemson this semester (Spring 2015) was to build a scanner and parser for simple 2D paths using Flex for the scanning and Bison for the parsing.
 The paths, formatted as string input, would generally look like this:

 ```
 unudlrnnnud // up, up, no movement, down, left, right...